Kamunist Kranti on working class self-organisation.

 It is not uncommon to find that state apparatuses, financial institutions and management are sometimes forced to reduce their amounts of surplus appropriation to keep an enterprise running.
 But the overriding tendency, of course, remains one of perpetually increasing the amounts that are appropriated, resulting in increasing "sickness" and "unviability".
 The dominant propaganda and media, however, all the while speaks of "sickness" and "closure" in terms of either mismanagement or lack of profitability (i.e. inability to pay dividends).
 This screens the fact that the major portion of extraction from wage-workers is appropriated as taxes, interest payments, cuts & commissions and managerial lifestyle.

-POLITICS OF CLOSURE The common interests of management, financial institutions and state apparatus dictate the survival, running and growth of an enterprise.
+The common interests of management, financial institutions and state apparatus dictate the survival, running and growth of an enterprise.
 In their common interest, they collaborate to increase intensity of work & workload, decrease wages, retrench workers and create techniques to counter wage-workers' self-activity.

 Despite all the cunning and guile, force and deception used to keep an enterprise viable, when an enterprise "becomes unviable", then it is in the management's interest to swindle as much as it possibly can of the company's assets.
 When a goose no longer lays golden eggs, wisdom advises - 'Cut and Eat the Goose'.